 Outdoor watering restrictions consist of:

-- Irrigation of lawns via sprinklers or automatic irrigation systems
+Irrigation of lawns via sprinklers or automatic irrigation systems

-The following uses are permitted on any day at any time:
+The following uses are permitted:

-- To meet core functions of a business or commercial activity
+To meet core functions of a business or commercial activity

-- Applying necessary surface treatments (aka washing exterior surfaces) such as paint, preservatives, stucco, pavement, or cement.
+Applying necessary surface treatments (aka washing exterior surfaces) such as paint, preservatives, stucco, pavement, or cement.

-- Any person violating shall be issued a warning for the first violation, shall be liable to the Town in the amount of $50 for the second violation, and $100 for each subsequent violation thereafter.
+Any person violating shall be issued a warning for the first violation, shall be liable to the Town in the amount of $50 for the second violation, and $100 for each subsequent violation thereafter.

 These fines are non-criminal disposition.

 Water Access to the Mill Pond Reservoir is Prohibited

 Walking on the ice in the winter or swimming in the reservoir in the summer is not only prohibited, but dangerous.

 As part of the water pretreatment process, the Town has an aeration system which changes the density of the water and may make it impossible to float.

 We ask all residents and visitors to stay on the walking trails and not interfere with the water treatment process.